gracethng/Getting-And-Cleaning-Data-Course-Project/Codebook.md

 "activity" - shows the activity involved.
 The activity codes and their corresponding descriptive activity names are: 1 WALKING, 2 WALKING_UPSTAIRS, 3 WALKING_DOWNSTAIRS, 4 SITTING, 5 STANDING, 6 LAYING

 ###Measurements
-The following are various measurements taken for the various subjects and activities:
+The following are various measurements' means and standard deviations taken for the various subjects and activities:

 "tbodyacc.mean.x"
 "tbodyacc.mean.y"